Seniority-Zero Canonical Transformation Theory: Reducing Truncation Error with Late Truncation: Results

 \subsection{\ce{BH}}

-Next we consider the dissociation of \ce{BH} in the 6-31G basis set.
-As has been previously reported,\cite{Limacher19032014} the \ce{BH} dissociation is well described by DOCI-OPT, with an average energy error of $\approx 9~mE_h$ (cf. Figure \ref{fig3}), making \ce{BH} an ideal test for post-seniority-zero methods.
+Next we consider the dissociation of \ce{BH}, examining two basis sets: 6-31G and cc-pVDZ.
+As has been previously reported,\cite{Limacher19032014} DOCI-OPT provides a qualitatively and quantitatively reliable description of the \ce{BH} dissociation in modest basis sets; for 6-31G, the mean deviation from FCI is $\approx 9~mE_h$ (cf. Figure \ref{fig3}).
+This level of accuracy makes \ce{BH} a convenient test system for assessing post-seniority-zero corrections under conditions where the seniority-zero reference is already close to the exact result.

-Since DOCI-OPT is already accurate, the size of the generator $A$ can be kept small.
-To show the effect of late truncation (i.e., treating the first two terms in Eq. (\ref{eq4}) exactly), we compare it to seniority-zero linear canonical transformation theory (SZ-LCT), where all the commutators in the BCH expansion are truncated as two-body operators.\cite{caleroosorio2025seniorityzerolinearcanonicaltransformation}.
+In this regime, the generator $A$ can be kept relatively small.
+To isolate the effect of late truncation (i.e., treating the first two terms in Eq. (\ref{eq4}) exactly), we compare LT-SZCT to seniority-zero linear canonical transformation theory (SZ-LCT), in which all commutators in the BCH expansion are truncated to two-body operators.\cite{caleroosorio2025seniorityzerolinearcanonicaltransformation}.
 Even for this ``easy'' case, LT-SZCT is a remarkable improvement over SZ-LCT, with average error of $6.46 \times 10^{-5}~ E_h$, surpassing SZ-LCT in accuracy and stability.
-By delaying the truncation of the BCH expansion, LT-SZCT seems to mitigate the local-minimum problems that give SZ-LCT jagged behavior in the energy deviations.
+By delaying the truncation of the BCH expansion, LT-SZCT seems to mitigate the local-minimum problems that give SZ-LCT jagged behavior in the energy deviations (cf. Figure \ref{fig4}).
 As both methods have the same effective computational scaling, LT-SZCT is to be preferred.

+We next turn to the cc-pVDZ results, which provide a more stringent assessment of the methods in an enlarged orbital space.
+Although DOCI-OPT remains a qualitatively good representation of the FCI dissociation curve, its quantitative performance deteriorates, with a mean deviation of $\approx 22~mE_h$ (cf. Figure S2 in supplementary material).
+Consequently, larger generators $\hat{A}$ are required to recover the missing dynamic correlation.
+In Figure \ref{fig4.1} we report the energy deviations from FCI for our method.
+While the errors are larger than in the 6-31G basis, they remain on the order of $10^{-4}E_h$, providing evidence that the method remains accurate beyond the small-basis regime, where dynamic correlation effects are more fully expressed.
+In addition, LT-SZCT maintains its advantages over SZ-LCT, without the pronounced peaks in the energy differences that arise from local-minimum issues.